Chyawanprash and Yoga

 Awakens & Balances the Body

 When you consume Chyawanprash, and fully take in the six tastes as they appear on the tongue and develop in the body, you’ll leverage the power of ‘rasa’.
 In Ayurveda, rasa has many meanings, but is often translated as taste (of which there are six: sweet, sour, salty, pungent, bitter, and astringent).
 Each rasa serves a purpose and corresponds to a certain area of the tongue, which corresponds to a specific organ.
-PIOR Living Chyawanprash contains all 6 rasas in one medicine, meaning it is able to stimulate all organs equally to wake up the body, ensure optimal digestion and boost overall physiological health.
+PIOR Living Chyawanprash contains all 6 rasas in one medicine, meaning it is able to stimulate all organs equally to wake up the body and digestion, and boost overall physiological health.

 Strengthens the Body, Mind & Spirit Connection